 While most people think of the capital when they imagine Iceland, there are plenty of other cities to explore too.
 Here, we will give a brief overview of the most popular cities to visit in Iceland.

 Akureyri is known for its beauty, history, and botanical gardens.
 The city has an ice-free harbor and a stunning mountainous landscape.
-The terrain is favored for agriculture, which makes it Botanic Gardens famous for growing all the plants found in Iceland.
-But the city is also known for throwing concerts, festivals, and special exhibitions.
+The terrain is favored for agriculture, which makes Botanic Gardens famous for growing the plants found in Iceland.
+Akureyri is also known for throwing concerts, festivals, and special exhibitions.

-Iceland is also known for having quaint but colorful houses and Seyðisfjöður is one of the biggest tourist destinations because of its idyllic architecture and stunning landscape.
+Iceland is also known for having quaint but colorful houses and Seyðisfjöður is one of the biggest tourist destinations because of its idyllic architecture and lovely landscape.
 The town is very creative, artistic, and welcoming to visitors.
-With dramatic fjords, the town is also close by to amazing hikes, which lead to cascading waterfalls.
+With dramatic fjords, the town is also close to amazing hikes, many of which lead to cascading waterfalls.

 Points of Interest

 While the cities are big attractions, there are also many different points of interest throughout Iceland that are extremely popular with tourists.
 You may find that there is a specific adventure calling your name based on these points of interest.

 Discover the best of Iceland’s thermal springs to add to your itinerary, on our sister site, Top Hot Springs.

 The Blue Lagoon is just 40 minutes from the capital and are Iceland’s most iconic hot springs.
 The lagoon is located in Grindavík at the base of a nearby power station.
 The temperature of the water ranges from 98.6 to 102.2 degrees Fahrenheit and is pale blue in color.
 Many tourists are eager to visit this location for a relaxing soak and spa day in the lagoon.